roadtripgames/boiler-demo/README.md

   }),
 ```

-See [this](https://create.t3.gg/en/folder-structure) for details on all the files (NOTE: we'll replace this with our own docs page)
+See [this](https://create.t3.gg/en/folder-structure) for details on all the files (NOTE: we'll replace this with our own docs page).

+DB schema: `schema.prisma`